 Meet the next generation of wind blade performance

-ProximaTM is DNV certified and is proven across all wind blade components (spar caps, shear webs, roots, and foils).
-ProxmaTM resin systems also have good compatibility with existing materials used in wind blades components.
-Combined, these attributes enable Proxima-based components to be easily integrated into existing designs to help improve blade fabrication.
+ProxximaTM is DNV certified and is proven across all wind blade components (spar caps, shear webs, roots, and foils).
+ProxximaTM resin systems also have good compatibility with existing materials used in wind blades components.
+Combined, these attributes enable Proxxima-based components to be easily integrated into existing designs to help improve blade fabrication.

 Processing advantages at a glance:

 - 5x faster infusion time due to ultra-low viscosity.

 - Improved productivity due to quicker cure cycle.